OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

-This incredible house, which sits on a 47-acre estate in the middle of Connecticut, near New Canaan, was designed by the famous architect Philip Johnson in 1949.
-Johnson created the house to serve as his primary residence.
+This incredible house, which sits on a 47-acre (19ha) estate, near New Canaan, in Connecticut, was designed by the famous architect Philip Johnson in 1949, who created it to serve as his primary residence.

-One of the design ideas behind a house made entirely of glass is for the landscape outdoors to serve as wallpaper. (“I have very expensive wallpaper,” Johnson once said.)
-Standing at certain angles outside the house, you can see completely through to the other side.
-The scaffolding of the house is visible, charcoal-painted steel and glass, and the brick floor rises 10 inches off the ground.
+One of the ideas behind a house made entirely of glass is for the landscape outdoors to serve as wallpaper. (“I have very expensive wallpaper,” Johnson once said.)
+Standing at certain angles outside the house, you can see right through to the other side.
+The scaffolding of the house is visible, charcoal-painted steel and glass, and the brick floor rises 10in (25cm) off the ground.

 The design of the house was heavily influenced by Mies van der Rohe’s Farnsworth House, which Johnson admired.
-Both houses are considered important early works of modern architecture, and both were some of the first to incorporate industrial materials like glass and steel into residential constructions.
+Both are considered important early works of modern architecture, and both were some of the first to incorporate industrial materials such as glass and steel in residential designs.

 The house is not the only structure on the property.
 There is also a brick house (which served as a guest house) and a painting gallery built into the side of a hill.
-But the glass house is unquestionably the showstopper.
-It sits on the edge of a crest overlooking a pond on the property.
+But the glass house, on the edge of a crest overlooking a pond, is unquestionably the showstopper.

 Johnson lived at the house for 58 years with his partner, the art critic and curator David Whitney, who helped design the landscaping (or “expensive wallpaper”) on the property.
 Today, the National Trust for Historic Preservation owns the house.
 It was designated as a National Historic Landmark in 1997.